 Thorn Alpha 4

-When the glue dried, I fitted the bowl.
+When the glue dried, the bowl was fitted.
 Although all the clips are all the same, they have to be fitted differently to both sides of the bowl.
 One side opens completely, whereas the other acts as a hinge.
+The bowl is only able to be attached one way around in the lantern - the front has more curved radii than the rear does.

 The lantern was fitted to an AC Ford AC872 wall bracket and powered up on Sunday, 28th August 2005.

-A cutoff bowl is also available for the Alpha 4, though it isn't as common as the regular semi-cutoff one.
+A cut-off bowl is also available for the Alpha 4, though it isn't as common as the regular semi-cut-off one is.

 Thorn Alpha 8 | Urbis ZX1